ChahrazedBaatout/Pokemon/REVIEW_HADJ_SASSI.md

 ### Added Code:
 Since you didn't started yet the graphical part, I'll make a first window that will welcome us to the game.

+Added a gui folder contains a welcome folder that used to welcome the player for 1 seconds before playing the game.
+Of course i've updated main.cpp.

+Also added a Arial font in resources folder.

+I recommend to put the pokedex.csv in this folder resources.